near/nearcore/CONTRIBUTING.md

 discussions take place on zulip so if you are interested in becoming a code reviewer, please reach out to us there.

+The person who clicks the "Merge when ready" button is the one who guarantees that no unreviewed code was added between the approving review and the commit that is being landed.
+They must be especially careful of commits that might have happened before the review, but not have been reviewed (eg. because the review was already in progress), as they will show above the review line on the GitHub UI.

 ## Release Schedule

 Once your change ends up in master, it will be released with the rest of the